Time Series Terminal Whitepaper

 Is this relationship causal?

-i.e. the presence of A makes the prediction of the future of B better, its absence makes it worse.
+i.e. the presence of A in the prediction model makes the prediction of the future of B better, its absence makes the prediction worse.
+A computational version of this notion is Granger Causality.
+For a philosophical overview, refer to Causation.

 The Solution